 For example, we allow sulfites in wines, where they may be present naturally in the grapes, or are added to ensure longevity in the bottle.
 We do not allow sulfites on dried fruits, where they're often used to prevent browning.

-We have a long history of working to ban artificial sweeteners from food we sell in our stores.
+We have a long history of working to ban sweeteners from food we sell in our stores.
 Aspartame, for one.
 When aspartame was approved by the FDA for food, we looked at technical information and considered our customers’ expectations.
-Based on that research, we added aspartame to our list of unacceptable ingredients for food, and have banned these other artificial sweeteners as well:
+Based on that research, we added aspartame to our list of unacceptable ingredients for food, and have banned these other sweeteners as well:

 - Aspartame-acesulfame salt